microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationSchool.md

 # New-MgEducationSchool

 ## SYNOPSIS
-Create a new educationSchool object.
+Create new navigation property to schools for education

 ## SYNTAX